isdood/STARWEAVE/self-knowledge.md

 iex -S mix phx.server
 ```

-The system will automatically initialize the knowledge base and begin indexing available code.
+The system will automatically:
+1. Initialize the knowledge base
+2. Index available code
+3. Start the web interface at http://localhost:4000

 ## Monitoring
 - Telemetry for query performance